Passports are required by law to travel anywhere outside of the US, but some cruises have a loophole!

-The departure is done in groups by the tags (which are either done by color or number) and group numbers they give you prior to your departure.
-Each luggage tag coincides with passenger’s flight times, the later your flight, the later your actual departure off the ship will be.
-If you drove, they do have a “carry your own luggage off” tag as well, otherwise you are some of the last passengers off.
-The purser can explain this in more detail, but they call the color/number that was on your tag in order an when your color/number is called, you may leave the ship!
+The departure is done in groups by the tags (which are either done by color or number) and group numbers they give you before your departure.
+Each luggage tag coincides with the passenger’s flight times, the later your flight, the later your actual departure of the ship will be.
+If you drove, they do have a “carry your own luggage off” tag as well, otherwise, you are some of the last passengers off.
+The purser can explain this in more detail, but they call the color/number that was on your tag in order and when your color/number is called, you may leave the ship!
 It’s easy once you start hearing the announcements!

-Most ships do have laundry facilities, hair dryers in room, and several other things.
+Most ships do have laundry facilities, hairdryers in the room, and several other things.
 If you have any questions on amenities onboard, please ask us and we can find out for you!

-Or, you can grab a box of Dramamine (metroclopromide) non-drowsy formula and pop 2 in the morning…some guests do this even if they haven't had any sea sickness as a preventative in case of rough seas!
+Or, you can grab a box of Dramamine (metoclopramide) non-drowsy formula and take two in the morning.
+Some guests do this even if they haven't had any seasickness as a preventative in case of rough seas!